 10. Fish Oil

-The fatty acids in fish oil (particularly Omega-3) are potent anti-inflammatory agents that can help to counteract temporary inflammation in the gut, but studies show that the fatty acids can also promote survival of all the beneficial probiotics in your digestive tract7.
+The fatty acids in fish oil (particularly omega-3) can encourage survival of all the beneficial probiotics in your digestive tract.7

 Also known as betaine hydrochloric acid, HCL is naturally produced in your stomach to help you break down protein and other nutrients.
 Unfortunately, as you age, levels of HCL in your stomach can wane, leading to sub-optimal digestion and problems with gas, bloating, and malabsorption.
 If you think you may have low stomach acid, work with your natural health practitioner to find the right HCL dosage.